-I am pleased to deliver the MSD 2022 Operating Budget Request.
-This budget document provides a high-level overview of the needs and priorities of the district for 2022, coupled with some operational highlights from 2021 and cost savings realized over the last few years totalling over \$300M.
+I am please to deliver the Metropolitan Sewer District of Greater Cincinnati's (MSD) 2022 Operating Budget Request.
+This budget document provides a high-level overview of the needs and priorities of the district for 2022, coupled with operational highlights from 2021 and cost savings realized over the last few years totaling over \$300M.